Short Manaslu Trekking

 • Max.
 Altitude1340

-The trail from Jagat goes to Salleri and descends to Sirdibas.
+The walking trail from Jagat goes to Salleri and descends to Sirdibas.
 We can see many gompas and prayer flags in this village.
 From here, we'll continue walking toward Phillim, where we will register our trek permits and trek further along the western bank of the Budhi Gandaki River.
 We can see boulders with unique sculptures around the riverbank.

-The trail gradually ascends through forests of pine and rhododendron.
+The trail gradually ascends through forests of pine and rhododendrons.
 We will cross the Siyar Khola Bridge and reach a junction that separates the trail to Tsum Valley on the right.
 Passing by Pewa, ascend on a winding trail across the bamboo forest to Deng.
 The view of Siringi Himal from Deng is fantastic.

 • MealsB, L, D